getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/index.md

 --------- | -----------
 scanCode | The code being redeemed.
-Sometimes referred to as the Promo code. operation | Should always be "redeem" for asynchronous scripts. attempt   | The 0-based counter of the current attempt.
+Sometimes referred to as the Promo code. operation | Should always be "redeem" for asynchronous scripts. redemptionCodeId | The redemption code id of the redemption code being processed. attempt   | The 0-based counter of the current attempt.
 Will be zero unless retries are allowed. async | Will be `false` for asynchronous scripts. <- Can be used to confirm that things are configured correctly! codeType | Corresponds to the _Campaign Name_ in the Design Portal. codeUseType | "MULTI" if this is a Shared (multi-use) Code, and "SINGLE" if it is a Personal (single-use) code